 Around noon, I met with a friend and went to her house.
 She was living in a small village, 3 kilometers west of the lake.
 The house is 200 years old, it was built during the Qing dynasty and has a courtyard.
 There was no sound except birds, her cats and the breeze of the wind caressing the tree leaves.

-200 years old house with courtyard and its cats
+200 years old house with a courtyard and its cats

 We took a walk in the village, many buildings were falling apart, many were hipster chich, selling yoga retreats.
 Many people could not bear living in large cities anymore and moved to the countryside, bringing their hipster-chic culture with them.
 B&Bs were popping up like candy bars, people hoping to make money this way.
 Soon it would be empty with only tourists left.
 I read an article reporting that co-working spaces were emerging in this place, a young entrepeneur thought it was a good idea, since many young people are coming to Dali.
 It made me laugh and angry at the same time.